cymric73/mintBSD/docs/index.md

 [Desktop post login](https://www.mintbsd.com/mintbsd-screenshot.png "mintBSD desktop screenshot")

 ## Motivation
-OpenBSD is a outstanding opeating system.
+OpenBSD is an outstanding operating system.
 By default it comes with a VERY basic desktop when selected during OS installation.
-Configuring a more complete and user-friendly desktop environment can be challenging task for anyone with little experience in this area of system administration.
+Configuring a more complete and user-friendly desktop environment can be challenging task for anyone with little experience in this area of Unix-like system administration.
 This project simplifies the configuration of the commonly used and familiar MATE desktop under OpenBSD.
 Enjoy!